-- · Wash your hands often with scap and water for at least 20 seconds.
-If soap and water are not available, use an alcohol-based - Avoid touching your eyes, nose, and mouth with unwashed hands - Avoid close contact with people who are sick and stay home when you are sirk - Cover your cough or sneeze with a tissue, then throw the tissue in - .
-Clean and disinfect frequently touched objects and surfaces. - Teleconference in lieu of meeting in - Educate your employees about COVID-19, its symptoms, and the potential health concerns associated with any travel at - Follow updates from the CDC Organization (WHO) regarding additional precautions.
+- Wash your hands often with soap and water for at least 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer. - Avoid touching your eyes, nose, and mouth with unwashed hands. - Avoid close contact with people who are sick and stay home when you are sick. - Cover your cough or sneeze with a tissue, then throw the tissue in the trash. - Clean and disinfect frequently touched objects and surfaces. - Teleconference in lieu of meeting in person if available. - Educate your employees about COMD-19, its symptoms, and the potential health concerns associated with any travel at this time. - Follow updates from the CDC and the World Health Organization (WHO) regarding additional precautions.